 Collection of Data

-Mainstream media news outlets: Altmetric receives a real-time feed of news stories via Moreover (part of LexisNexis).
+Mainstream news outlets: Altmetric receives a real-time feed of news stories via Moreover (part of LexisNexis).
 Each of the news stories is searched for links to scholarly outputs as well as text-mined (English language only) for mentions of an author name and journal title.
 These pieces of information are then cross-referenced with publications from CrossRef to determine if a publication, fitting these criteria, has been published within 15 days either side of the news item.
 If a positive match is made, the reference is included in Altmetric’s details page for that publication.
-For more information, including further details on the news sources tracked by Altmetric, refer to: http://www.altmetric.com/sources-news.php.
+For more information, including details on the news sources tracked by Altmetric, refer to: https://www.altmetric.com/about-our-data/our-sources/news/.

 How Data Are Displayed and Scored on the Website

-More information about why mentions of a publication are sometimes missed can be found at: http://support.altmetric.com/knowledgebase/articles/507497-why-has-this-mention-of-my-paper-been-missed.
+More information about why mentions of a publication are sometimes missed can be found at: http://support.altmetric.com/knowledgebase/publications/507497-why-has-this-mention-of-my-paper-been-missed.